Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 mount -t btrfs /dev/sdb1 /mnt/btrfs
 ```

-Now we need to create something that called **subvalume**, which we can use that for snapshotting as we proceed foreword.
+Now we need to create somewhat that called **subvalume**, which we can use for snapshotting as we proceed foreword.

 ```
 btrfs subvalume create root